xHaruke/Simple-DankGrinder/README.md

   - `autoSell` : Whether you want to auto sell your items or not !
 You can only put 'true' or 'false'; e.g. true

   - `autoBuy` : Whether you want to auto buy tools or not !
-You can put put 'true' or 'false'; e.g. true
+You can only put 'true' or 'false'; e.g. true

 - In the end it should look something like this :
 ![env](https://i.imgur.com/iHe0EXC.png)